Trip Facts

 • Guided Kathmandu sightseeing tour with entrance fees

-• 3 nights accommodation at ***Hotel in Kathmandu with breakfast
+• 3 nights in Hotel Tibet or similar in Kathmandu with breakfast

-• 1-night accommodation at *** Hotel in Pokhara with breakfast
+• 1-night in Mount Kailash Resort or similar in Pokhara with breakfast

 • Tea house lodge on full board during the trek